captainhook-go/captainhook/README.md

 ## Setup

-After installing CaptainHook go to your project directory and use the *captainhook* init command to create a configuration file.
+After installing CaptainHook, navigate to your project directory and use the *captainhook* init command to create a configuration file.
 ```bash
 cd my-project-repo
 captainhook init